mysterious-coding/base_entranced/README.md

 by duo and exar

-a fork of sil's fantastic [base_enhanced](https://github.com/TheSil/base_enhanced) mod

-This mod is based on base_enhanced with some extra features for siege.
+a fork of sil's fantastic [base_enhanced](https://github.com/TheSil/base_enhanced) mod with some extra features for siege.

 #Features unique to base_entranced
 ####g_fixsiegescoring